Games & Quizzes

 /rīt/

 Expressed using writing.
 To invent or create a computer program.
-To compose letters and words on paper of a screen.
+To create a song or piece of music.

 /ˌman(y)əˈfakCHəriNG/